canonical/ubuntu-security-documentation/security-updates/index.rst

 Update Notifications
 ====================

-Ubuntu users receive notifications when new updates are available as part of the ``update-manager`` package (which is known as ``Software & Updates`` in the desktop menu).
-Users can use it to configure the notifications, manage updates, as well as manage automatic update settings (with more information in the "Automatic security updates" section below)
+You receive notifications when new updates are available as part of the ``update-manager`` package (known as ``Software & Updates`` in the desktop menu).
+You can use it to configure the notifications, manage updates, and manage automatic update settings (with more information in the "Automatic security updates" section below)

-For Ubuntu Server, users can choose to install ``update-notifier-common``, which will notify about pending updates through the message of the day (motd) upon logging into the system with the following commands:
+For Ubuntu Server, you can choose to install ``update-notifier-common``.
+This notifies you about pending updates through the Message of the Day (MOTD) upon logging into the system.
+Run the following commands:

 .. code-block:: bash